THE HALF-EARTH PROJECT

 The Half-Earth Project offers a solution commensurate with the magnitude of the problem.
 As this century’s most eminent biologist E.O.
-Wilson advocates in his book, Half-Earth, if we conserve half the land and sea, 85% of species will be protected from extinction.
+Wilson advocates in his book, Half-Earth, if we conserve half the land and sea, the bulk of biodiversity will be protected from extinction.

 The Half-Earth Project’s programs convene expert partners and leaders in an inspiring campaign to raise conservation efforts to a new level and enhance our resilience.
 The Half-Earth Project will 1) drive the research needed to better understand and care for our world, 2) provide leadership to guide conservation efforts, and 3) engage people to participate broadly in the transcendent goal to conserve Half-Earth.